Viper engine: ZB I (3rd generation)

-The third-generation engine, introduced on the 2003 Viper, had a displacement of 8285 cc with a bore x stroke of 102.4x100.6 mm, rated at @ 5600 rpm and @ 4200 rpm of torque after SAE certification in 2006.
+The third-generation engine, introduced on the 2003 Viper, had a displacement of 8285 cc with a bore x stroke of 102.4x100.6 mm, rated at 510 hp at 5600 rpm and 535 lbft at 4200 rpm of torque after SAE certification in 2006.

 ZB II (4th generation)

-For the 2008 Dodge Viper, the engine's output was increased to @ 6100 rpm and @ 5000 rpm of torque via a slight displacement increase to 8382 cc and the use of variable valve timing, among the first utilized in a pushrod engine.
+For the 2008 Dodge Viper, the engine's output was increased to 600 bhp at 6100 rpm and 560 lbft at 5000 rpm of torque via a slight displacement increase to 8382 cc and the use of variable valve timing, among the first utilized in a pushrod engine.
 The bore was now 4.055 in, the same as Chrysler's 6.1 L Hemi engine.

 Phase VX (2012–2017)

 VX I (5th generation)

-The 2013 SRT Viper kept roughly the same displacement but further boosted power to @ 6150 rpm and @ 4950 rpm of torque.
+The 2013 SRT Viper kept roughly the same displacement but further boosted power to 640 hp at 6150 rpm and 600 lbft at 4950 rpm of torque.
 Since 2015, power was raised up to 645 hp at 6200 rpm.

 Other Viper V10 vehicles

-In addition, the Viper V10 was installed in the Dodge Ram SRT-10, earning the truck the Guinness World Record for fastest production truck (later bettered by the Australian Holden HSV Maloo, which uses the LS2, Corvette engine).
+In addition, the Viper V10 was installed in the Dodge Ram SRT-10, earning the truck the Guinness World Record for fastest production truck (later bettered by the Australian Holden HSV Maloo, which uses the LS2 engine).
 The Dodge Tomahawk concept vehicle also uses this engine.
 Bitter Cars of Germany produced the Bitter GT1 based on the Lotus Elise GT1 using this engine.

 The V10 was also sold to British luxury car manufacturer Bristol Cars: the Bristol Fighter was powered by a modified version of the engine which produced 525 bhp, increasing to 550 bhp at high speed due to the ram air effect.
 Bristol Cars further produced a Fighter S, in which the engine was tuned to give 628 bhp (660 bhp at high speed).
-Bristol had also planned to produce a Fighter T, further modifying the engine with a turbocharger to produce 1012 bhp at 5600 rpm, however Bristol have since stated that no Fighter T models were produced.
+Bristol had also planned to produce a Fighter T, further modifying the engine with a turbocharger to produce 1012 bhp at 5600 rpm.
+However, Bristol have since stated that no Fighter T models were produced.